 I’m having another look at the free seeds, Phacelia, sent to me by Higgledy.
 They sound very interesting.
 Today, 2nd February, 20 seeds sprinkled onto moist compost and covered lightly.
 They don’t need much heat so I shall pop the tray on to the window ledge and cross my fingers.
 These seeds are sold at £1.95 for 1000.
-29th April – I have four of these seedlings looking good and today have sowed another batch.
+Update – 29th April 2017 – I have four of these seedlings looking good and today have sown another batch.

 Lavender-blue, bell-shaped flowers, which are laden with nectar, form in densely-packed clusters on sturdy stems and attract bees and other beneficial insects.
 The flowers will last well after being cut.
 The fast growing foliage will help suppress weeds and makes an attractive groundcover.
 Scorpion weed can also help to enrich the soil.
 They self-seed freely.
 From early spring, sow into small pots filled with good seed compost and initially protect with a cold frame or unheated greenhouse.
 Pinch out the growing tips to encourage bushier growth and harden off before planting out.
 Alternatively sow direct in autumn into a sunny, well-prepared seed bed.
 Easy to grow, if you do not want the plants to set seed, remove the spent flowers as they fade.